wp-plugins/post-list-featured-image/readme.txt

 Finally a simple plugin that adds the "Featured Image" column in admin posts and pages list.
 It lets the wordpress site owners see which posts or pages have its featured image set.

-Of course, this is mainly intended for use on the Post List page, since most themes require a featured image be set for the excerpt thumbnail image.
+Of course, this is mainly intended for use on the Posts List page, since most themes require a featured image be set for the excerpt thumbnail image.
 It doesn't seem like much, and the plugin is truly non-invasive to the rest fo the WP install.
 But the value that this simple tool can have on the overall organization for Admins and Developers of WordPress websites is priceless.

 == Installation ==

-1. **(Recommended)** Install directly from the WP Directory through your admin panel Plugins>Add New>>Search for "Post List Featured Image".
+1. **(Recommended)** Install directly from the WP Directory through your admin panel Plugins>Add New>>Search for "Posts List Featured Image".
 Click install under the name, and activate when prompted.

 2. Upload posts-list-featured-image.zip via "wp-admin/plugin-install.php?tab=upload" or if using FTP, unzip posts-list-featured-image.zip and upload `/posts-list-featured-image/` directory to the `/wp-content/plugins/`